HE-LU/HELU-Utils/HeluParallaxView/README.md

   You can use this method to apply collor filter on the ImageView.

 * **setInterpolator(Interpolator** interpol**)**
-  Can be one of ``["linear", "accelerate_decelerate", "accelerate", "anticipate", "anticipate_overshoot", "bounce", "decelerate", "overshoot"]``
+  Can be one of ``["linear", "accelerateDecelerate", "accelerate", "anticipate", "anticipateOvershoot", "bounce", "decelerate", "overshoot"]``

 * **setReverseX()** and **setReverseY()**
   If reversion is set, the parallax will move to oposite of scrolling.